TaitoUnited/taito-cli/docs/docs/03-quick-start.md

     cd acme-myproject
     ```

 2. Clean start the local development environment with the following command.
-This typically initializes your local secrets (default values copied from dev if available), installs some libraries on host, builds and starts containers, and initializes your database with tables and some data.
+This typically initializes your local secrets, installs some libraries, builds and starts containers, and initializes your database with tables and some data.
+Secret default values are typically copied from dev environment, if available.

     ```shell
     taito kaboom